Fast, Abstinence, And Self-Denial In Lent

 The regulations for the keeping of Lent which begins next Wednesday are as follows:

 Persons obliged to fast must fast every day in Lent except Sundays.
 They can eat meat once a day except Wednesdays and Fridays, Ember Saturday and Holy Saturday.

-During Lent self-denial may be practised in many little acts but particularly in the avoidance of dangerous occasions of sin; such as, reading novels, attending dances, close company-keeping, glib-tonguedness about one's neighbour and excessive use of liquor.
+During Lent self-denial may be practiced in many little acts but particularly in the avoidance of dangerous occasions of sin; such as, reading novels, attending dances, close company-keeping, glib-tonguedness about one's neighbor and excessive use of liquor.